-The 1960s produced important critical schools of thought, and many students and faculty became deeply involved in a non-conformist wave and in the antiwar movement (Heineman, 1994).
+The 1960s produced important critical schools of thought, and many students and faculty became deeply involved in a nonconformist wave and in the antiwar movement (Heineman, 1994).
 However, the post-civil rights era saw a powerful backlash, marked by growing advocacy for market interests over social needs, and universities-like other institutions of public life-came under attack by proponents of neoliberalism and corporate values (Giroux & Giroux, 2004).
 The effect of the 1960s thus dissipated and have been replaced by policies of the Milton Friedman school.

 Several prominent universities, led by the University of Chicago's Department of Economics, played a leading role in the triumph of the free market economy, which somehow fit the American myth of unlimited possibilities and guaranteed success to all, depending exclusively on personal effort.
 Hence, utilitarian and neoliberal beliefs came to dominate society, overriding the values of the social contract and of sharing the common good among all members of society.
-This shift of perspective was, however, a Pyrrhic victory that created a social reality in which tens of millions of Americans lack health insurance, and the number of Americans who live in poverty rises steadily.
-In 2011, 46.2 million Americans (about 14% of the population) lived below official poverty level (Tabernise, 2011), and twice as many Americans lived in families with incomes below the minimum standard of living (Lin & Bernstein, 2008).
+This shift of perspective was, however, a Pyrrhic victory that created a social reality in which tens of millions of Americans lack health insurance, and the number of Americans (about 14% of the population) lived below official poverty level (Tabernise, 2011), and twice as many Americans lived in families with incomes below the minimum standard of living (Lin & Bernstein, 2008).